dreyna7399/katacoda-scenarios/scenario_one/step4.md

-### Tasks populate_sdk and populate_sdk_ext are removed for multilib images

-Tasks populate_sdk and populate_sdk_ext are removed for multilib images by oe-core commit 77144bc.
+Note that the tasks populate_sdk and populate_sdk_ext are removed for multilib images by oe-core commit 77144bc.
 It says

       The "bitbake image -cpopulate_sdk/ext" generates SDK/eSDK for all multilib variants, so "bitbake lib32-image -cpopulate_sdk/ext" is not needed